 We recognise, in accordance with statutory guidance, that parents have the right to request for their child to be withdrawn from some or all of the sex education delivered as part of the statutory RSHE (other than sex education in the National Curriculum as part of Science).
+Although not statutory at primary, sex education is highly recommended by the Department for Education.
+The 'Making Babies' lesson in Year 6 is the only lesson which contains a non-statutory element.
+Parents wishing to exercise the right to withdraw must speak to school and we will make reasonable adjustments and provide suitable work for their child(ren) at this time.

-For further information on the teaching of RHE, please see the resources below.
+For further information on the teaching of RSHE, please see the resources below.
 Any questions or concerns can be raised with your child's class teacher.